emberjs/rfcs/text/0000-standardize-use-npm-yarn.md

 If documentation encouraged using `yarn` or `npm`, this would allow developers to customize the scripts themselves while also having a standard command that everyone can run in any project and get an expected output, regardless of what's going on under the hood.
+We can include a link to "prior art" of showing npm start in CLI output.

 Consider cases where the author of an addon sets up yarn test to run with ember-exam.
 In such cases, one shouldn't be manually changing the default documentation for a script that already existed.